Lilreposurfer/MORPH-Mtb-Shiny-application/README.md

     You can use this page if you want to upload your own expression data and use this together with the 6 datasets for the analysis.
 3. **About**
     This is an informative page about the MORPH-Mtb algorithm.

+#### Gene centric query
+You can use this page if you just want to use the 6 datasets automatically integrated in the analysis.
+As input, the algorithm needs an input pathway.
+This can be given in the text area, enter-separating the gene IDs or uploading a file with enter-separated gene IDs.

+Further, you can choose the number of random pathways generated, having the same length as the input pathway and the number of candidate pathways to display.

+After clicking the start button, your input pathway will be given in a table, telling you if there are gene IDs in your pathway that are not of *Mycobacterium tuberculosis*.
+In the next tab, Result random pathway, the AUSR-score of the random pathways is given and the average AUSR-score.
+In the last tab, Result input pathway, the ranked candidate genes are given together with some extra information:
+- The AUSR-score of your input pathway
+- The dataset and the clustering solution that gave the highest score
+- A table with the ranked candidate genes.
+Each gene gets a score and a description from NCBI

+This list of candidate genes can be downloaded in a .txt file by clicking the download link underneath the start button.
+The inputs can be reset with the Reset inputs button.

+Because the calculations can take some time, a spinning flower is shown while the application is working.